-- the Chairman, Giuseppe de' Longhi, is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licencing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/zero cents) per transaction; - allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of € 50,000.00 (fifty thousand euros/zero cents), in line with the provisions of the Code of Ethics approved by the Board of Directors on 12 September 2003, and last amended on 12 May 2014; - operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines. - the Chief Executive Officer and Vice-Chairman, Fabio de' Longhi who is the person chiefly responsible for managing the Company (Chief Executive Officer) and who has no cross directorships, as identified in criterion 2.C.5. is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licencing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/zero cents) per transaction; - allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of $\in$ 50,000.00 (fifty thousand euros/zero cents), in line with the provisions of the Code of Ethics approved by the Board of Directors on 12 September 2003, and last amended on 12 May 2014;
+- the Chairman, Giuseppe de' Longhi, is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licencing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/ zero cents) per transaction; - allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of € 50,000.00 (fifty thousand euros/zero cents), in line with the provisions of the Company's Code of Ethical Conduct; - operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines. - the Chief Executive Officer and Vice-Chairman, Fabio de' Longhi who is the person chiefly responsible for managing the Company (Chief Executive Officer) and who has no cross directorships, as identified in criterion 2.C.5. is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licencing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/zero cents) per transaction;

-- operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines.
+- allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of € 50,000.00 (fifty thousand euros/zero cents), in line with the provisions of the Company's Code of Ethical Conduct; - operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines.